theSearchLife/manta-model/README.md

 - filename_mask  : filename of mask (optional if not specified it will analyze full image)
 - th             : score threshold, classified as manta if score >= threshold , default=0.97. th between 0 and 1. decrease th to decrese false negative and increase false positives

+see the video instructions_for_mask.mp4 to create the mask

 ### postprocess

 divide images in positive,negative,unknown based on the output csv file from the inference script